Clinic Observational Program

 Role of Volunteer Student:

-During the appointment, the students will be given the opportunity to observe a Physician, a Physician Assistant, a Nurse, or a medical receptionist.
+During the appointment, the students will be given the opportunity to observe a Nurse or a medical receptionist.
 The student will observe the following:

 Patient interview techniques